 Other countries which have their own neon cross traditions include the Philippines, where blue neon crosses can be seen in cities across the country at night; Vietnam, where the neon lights of the Nha Trang Cathedral can only be described as stunning, and the UK, where a blue neon cross adorns the top of the Round Chapel in the Lower Clapton district of London’s Hackney borough.

 Since they started making their first appearances in the night skies all those decades ago, neon church crosses have been a source of inspiration for many, have become historical landmarks, and have carried Christ’s message throughout the night.
 They have also become a means of guidance (both spiritually and navigationally) and have soothed many a soul, Christian and non-Christian alike.

 –http://route66news.com/2011/01/01/the-old-neon-cross/ (Article about the Hamel, IL neon cross.)

 –A Protestant Church in Communist China: Moore Memorial Church, Shanghai 1949-1989 by John Craig and William Keating.
 Excerpt from Google Books about the church’s neon cross.

 -http://online.wsj.com/news/articles/SB10001424052748704300004575095864172124230 (Article about Seoul’s neon crosses.
 Defunct link as of 12/18/17!)

-[This post was originally published on January 29th, 2014 at The Contemporary Night Owl blog and moved to this website’s blog on August 16, 2016.]
+[This post was originally published on January 29, 2014 at The Contemporary Night Owl blog and moved to this website’s blog on August 16, 2016.]